 You can update the drivers manually by visiting the manufacturer’s website and following the directions or using the driver update application on your computer.

 To do the latter, follow these steps:

 In the device manager window, right-click on the driver device you want to update and select the ‘Properties‘ option from the window.

 Click on the ‘Driver‘ tab and choose ‘Update Driver.’

 After updating the drivers, you need to reboot the system.
 The driver will be installed automatically as the system restarts.

 Here are the steps for this method:

-Attempt this method, if the above methods do not work.
-If the PC is still running slow, you can clean up the running memory to speed the computer.
-This will reduce the disk usage space, and your PC will run faster.
+Attempt this method if the above ways do not work.
+If the PC is still running slow, you can clean up the running memory to speed up the computer.
+Cleaning up your running memory will reduce the disk usage space, and your PC will run faster.

 Type ‘Disk Cleanup‘ into the search bar and choose that app.

 Choose the drive where Windows is installed, usually C:, and then choose ‘OK.’